 Despite our desire to find the perfect crack shoe, we have yet to find one ideal model for all types of cracks.
 There is simply too much variation in cracks for one model to hope to excel at all sizes or rock types.
-For most people climbing moderate cracks (i.e., 5.10 and under), we recommend a high-top design.
+For most people climbing moderate cracks (i.e., graded 5.10 and under), we recommend a high-top design.
 Moderate cracks are generally wide and/or less-than-vertical.
 For these cracks, high-top shoes will guard your ankles during jams hand-size or wider, while their stiffness and flat soles improve comfort and reduce foot fatigue.
-Our testers' favorite design in this style is the La Sportiva TC Pro, but there is plenty to like about similar models, such as the softer Five Ten Grandstone or the wider Scarpa Maestro Eco.
+Our testers' favorite design in this style is the La Sportiva TC Pro, but there is plenty to like about similar models, such as the softer Five Ten Grandstone or the wider Scarpa Maestro Mid Eco.
 High-tops shoes, however, can cause Achilles pain for some people.
 If that's the case, we recommend the Black Diamond Aspect, which is a low-top, trad-oriented design that could also save you some money.

 As the grades rise, some climbers swear by low volume, slipper-style shoes like the Five Ten Moccasym, especially for thin cracks.
-If you size them up from their normal sizing to allow your toes to lay flat, you can create an extremely narrow toe profile that will let you cram extra rubber into slim openings.
-Our testers agree that the hard cracks of the future will likely be climbed in shoes that can squeeze into thinner (sub-0.75-inch) cracks, but argue whether slipper designs can supply enough edging performance for all rock types.
-Difficult granite cracks, for example, often involve bouldery cruxes where shoes also need to be able to utilize small edges or face holds.
+If you size them up from their normal sizing to allow your toes to lay flat, you can create an extremely narrow toe profile that will let you cram extra rubber into the slimmest openings.
+Our testers agree that the hard cracks of the future will likely be climbed in shoes that can squeeze into thinner (sub-0.75-inch) cracks, but argue over whether slipper designs can supply enough edging performance for all rock types.
+Difficult granite cracks, for example, often involve bouldery cruxes where shoes also need to be able to utilize micro edges and face holds.
 The La Sportiva Katana is perfectly equipped for this kind of test piece.
 The Katana is more supportive than a soft slipper in cracks, while the lace closure locks your foot in place.

 The La Sportiva Skwama is another of our favorite crack climbing shoes because it's shaped perfectly for fitting in all sizes of cracks.
 The thin layer of rubber on the upper also offers a little extra grip and protection for sore feet, and the single velcro closure remains mostly out of the way while jamming your feet into cracks hand-sized and up.
 This shoe is ideal for Indian Creek or Zion, where the thin cracks on cutting-edge free climbs are often too small to accept higher volume shoes like the La Sportiva TC Pro.

-The pointy-toed, narrow-fitting Tenaya Tarifa and the La Sportiva Solution came up as the top performers when the steep terrain included small pockets.
-When wearing the Tarifa, our testers were able to gain noticeable purchase, even in mono pockets.
-The Solution and its cousin, the Solution Comp, feature a distinctly downturned toe that improved traction on steep terrain.
+The pointy-toed, narrow-fitting Tenaya Tarifa and the La Sportiva Solution came out as the top performers when small pockets were the primary feature on a steep wall.
+With these pointy designs, our testers were able to gain noticeable purchase, even in mono pockets.
+The Solution and its cousin, the Solution Comp, feature a distinctly downturned toe that improves the angle of your toe for pulling your lower body in on steep terrain.
 Between these two shoes, we prefer the newer Solution Comp because it has a slimmed-down heel cup that greatly improves precision and sensitivity while heel hooking.
-Meanwhile, the extended downturn on the forefoot of the Evolv Shaman came in handy for pulling on larger pockets to keep our bodies closer to the wall.
+Meanwhile, the extended downturn on the forefoot of the Evolv Shaman came in handy for pulling our lower bodies in when the wall featured larger pockets.

 A sensitive shoe allows you to feel the rock while you stand on a hold or smear, so you can press down and move upwards with more confidence.
 We tested shoes for sensitivity by lapping nearly featureless slabs in Tuolumne Meadows and scaling the gritty granite of Pine Creek Canyon, CA. The most sensitive shoes tend to be the softest, but a few stiffer shoes also supply excellent sensitivity.
 Again, our favorite shoes are the ones that have a balance of strengths.